-The United States and Switzerland have a business relationship of long standing.
+The United States and Switzerland have a long-standing business relationship.

 Investment and exports flow both ways